Cleveland Indians take 3-1 World Series lead

 Lackey lasted five innings, giving up three runs -- two of them earned -- along with four hits, and a walk, striking out five.

 With Mike Montgomery in for relief, Lindor scored on a Chisenhall sacrifice fly in the sixth.
-Kipnis slammed the door in the seventh with a three-run blast off Travis Wood to make it 7-1.
+Kipnis all but slammed the door in the seventh with a three-run blast off Travis Wood to make it 7-1.

-Kipnis went 3-for-5 with three RBIs.
+Kipnis, who is from Chicago and grew up rooting for the Cubs, went 3-for-5 with three RBIs.
 Lindor had two hits, an RBI and scored a run.
 Santana was 3-for-4.

-Kluber allowed one run, five hits and one walk, striking out six over six innings.
+Despite working on short rest, Kluber allowed one run, five hits and one walk, striking out six over six innings.
 In this postseason, he has allowed three earned runs in 30.1 innings and has an ERA of 0.89.
+In addition to getting the win on Saturday, he also earned the win in Game 1 with a dominant performance.

+"I thought Kluber was tremendous," Francona said.
+"I thought he had to work early.
+He didn't have his best breaking ball.
+I thought later in the game he started to find it, actually.
+I think in a perfect world we wanted to keep him around 80.
+We were fortunate enough to be able to do that.
+But I think he's proving over and over just how good he is."

 Andrew Miller's postseason streak of scoreless innings ended at 16 when Fowler hit a solo home run in the bottom of the eighth.
 But with the score at 7-2, it hardly mattered at that point.